4d/docs/website/translated_docs/es/ViewPro/formulas.md

 We want to print the name of a person in a 4D View Pro area cell using a 4D virtual field:

-1. Create an "Employee" table with a "L_Name" field:
+1. Crear una tabla "Employee" con un campo "L_Name":

 ![](assets/en/ViewPro/vpFieldMeth1.PNG)